stan-dev/design-docs/designs/0033-declaration-annotations.md

 There is no true alternative which solves the same problem to this level of generality.
 Individual examples of it's use all have alternatives, but they usually require much tighter coupling with the core language.

+## Static or const as a part of the core language

+Specifically the concept referred to above as `@static` would be more powerful if it was implemented as part of the core language in such a way that allowed it to be enforced by the typechecker.
+This could be pursued in conjunction with the annotation framework, but would be a keyword modifier instead.

 # Prior art
 [prior-art]: #prior-art